arnauqb/diff_abms_tutorial/README.md

-# diff_abms_tutorial
+# Tutorial on Differentiable Agent-Based models [AAMAS '24]

-"Differentiable Agent-Based Models" tutorial presented at AAMAS 2024.
+Welcome to the GitHub repo for the tutorial on differentiable agent-based models!